stanislaw/SoftwareDesignHeuristics/README.md

 > ...When you implement features in your own projects, make them easy to use;
 don't make them unnecessary flexible.
 There is a difference.
 Don't allow unnecessary flexibility.

+### Resilience to Change vs Fixed Perfect Solutions

+When designing a system, there is a trade-off between making it easier to change in the future and striving for perfection.
+In most cases, choosing flexibility is the better option.
+If you anticipate changes in context or additional development work that could affect the system, avoid focusing too much on perfecting the existing solution, as it may not hold up under new pressures.
+Another important consideration is the ability to undo or disable a function that works perfectly now but could cause unforeseen issues in operation.
+Often, a perfectly working solution can create obstacles for other systems or people involved in operating the system.

 ### Two Almost Identical Entities